History of Tampa, Florida: Great Depression and the 1930s

 Plant's former hotel would be reopened in 1933 as the University of Tampa.
 Davis Causeway which's construction began in 1927 would finally be finished in 1927 as the crash of the Florida land boom and later the Great Depression halted it.
-Its builder, Ben T. Davis would get an Reconstruction Finance Corporation in 1933 to help with its completion and the bridge would end up opening on June 28, 1934.
+Its builder, Ben T. Davis would get a Reconstruction Finance Corporation in 1933 to help with its completion and the bridge would end up opening on June 28, 1934.
 Despite the downturn in the city, several Works Progress Administration projects would be carried out.
 During 1935, Peter O. Knight airport would be opened and starting in November 1935 and continuing for the next 3 years general improvements would be made towards Bayshore Boulevard.

 To challenge the city's political machine ran by the White Municipal Party, Joseph Shoemaker would create the Modern Democrats sometime during 1934.
 The Modern Democrats would be socialists and attempt to distance themselves from communism, advocating that "production for use instead of profit" should be done.
 Shoemaker said in a series of letters to the Tampa Tribune that its party platform would be things such as: utilities being put under public ownership, giving free hospital care for the disadvantaged, doing monthly investigations into the city's departments, a more effective law for referendums and an economic system where the homeless could produce items for their own personal usage.
 The party would run a candidate for mayor, tax assessor and for alderman.
 All the candidates would end up losing in the municipal elections during 1935.

 During the 1935 municipal elections it would be more chaotic that the last one.
 Starting prior to election day when Tampa's chief of police (who supported the incumbent mayor) and the Hillsborough County Sheriff (who supported the challenger) both claimed to be the proper authority to monitor the actual voting.
 Anticipating trouble, Governor David Sholtz mobilized the National Guard to prevent violence.
 Still, both sheriff's officers and city police were deployed at polling places, resulting in police officers arresting sheriff's deputies and vice versa.
 Despite (or perhaps because of) the large number of observers, ballot stuffing and re-voting was widespread.
 The day may have turned violent if not for the presence of the National Guard troops and a sideswipe from the Labor Day Hurricane of 1935, which passed just west of Tampa during the afternoon and pelted the area with torrential rains and high winds.